vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 arrays for commands and their two arguments.
 The first argument is the song index; bit zero of the command is ignored.
 Related revisions have 16, 20, 24, or 32 slots, and some mirror dequeued commands into the communication ports.
-Detection derives the queue addresses and capacity from its consumer and verifies that the song command calls the recognized music initializer.
-The latest pending song request supersedes the live header; consumed ring entries are ignored.
-Song and track pointers must still pass the usual validation.
+Until a pending song request is processed, the live song-header pointer may still be zero or refer to the previous song.

 Timer 0 advances envelopes every 20 ms; timer 1 supplies music pulses at the same base interval.
 Tempo is an eight-bit accumulator increment: zero admits every pulse, and other values admit carries.
 Envelopes continue during skipped music pulses.
 Timer 2 services DSP register fades.
-The performance timebase remains 50 PPQN with one tick per envelope frame.
-Snapshots with independently retimed music clocks are excluded.

 | Opcode | Operands | Meaning |
 | --- | --- | --- |